tnichols217/notes-old/APLang/Argument Paragraph.md

 Exploring the Unknown is an essential part of growth and learning.
 Without exploring unseen things, you will never explore and find new things you will like.
+Even though when